Wednesday, November 26, 2008

 Then, he took 1x8 lumber and attached it around the 2x4s, which created the box you see here.
 The 1x8s were also flush with the bottom of the 2x4s.
 This "box" would contain the poured concrete, which would then become the cast-in-place chimney crown.

 This close up photo shows more detail on the form he built.
-The 1/4" strip of wood seen creates the drip edge (indentation in the concrete).
+Steve nailed in place about 1"from the form edge 1/4" strips of wood.
+This creates the drip edge (indentation in the concrete).
 It was removed with a screw driver after the concrete was dry leaving a channel.
+This drip edge channel prevents water from running down the side of the chimney bricks.

 To create the "bond break" between the chimney and the concrete crown, Steve covered the entire chimney top with 10 ounce sheets of copper, which extended beyond the chimney base by 1/2".
 He used 10 ounce copper because that is what was available, but 7 or 8 ounce would be fine.